hackbg/toolbox/file/README.md

 # @hackbg/file

-**Classes for accessing the filesystem.**
+**Filesystem utilities.**

-Your OS's filesystem isn't the most powerful database by far, it's the most human-friendly one out there.
+Your OS's filesystem isn't the most powerful database, it's one of the more familiar and human-friendly ones out there.

-Exports `File` and `Directory` classes, as well as example `JSON` subclasses of the same that take care of extensions and the data format. `YAML` and `TOML` subclasses are planned, too.
+This package exports:

+* The `$` helper function, which concatenates paths.
+* The `File` and `Directory` classes, which you can use to specify whether you expect a file or a directory at a given path.
+* The `JSONFile`, `YAMLFile` etc. subclasses for automatically loading data in a given format.
-Reexports `fs`, `fs/promises`, as well as `mkdirp` and `rimraf`.
+* Reexports `fs`, `fs/promises`, as well as `mkdirp` and `rimraf`.

-Basis of the Receipts subsystem in Fadroma.
-A "receipt" is a good metaphor for the kind of data best stored with this module: a record of a meaningful interaction between a user and a system, which is stored *with the user* (as it's recorded by the system's state, anyway).
-Think keeping track of what programs (e.g. smart contracts) you uploaded to an append-only public compute service (e.g. a programmable blockchain).

 ```javascript
 import $, { Directory, TextFile, JSONFile } from '@hackbg/file'